rkargon/prompt/README.md

 ### Command Line Arguments
  1. `--escape-colors` or `-e`  --- The  `-e` flag escapes color codes with `\[` and `\]`, for use in bash prompts, to make text wrap correctly in terminal.
+ 2. `--help` or `-h` --- This outputs a usage string for prompt, that describes the various command line args.

 ### Syntax
 Patterns are enclosed with braces, like `{this}`.
 Attributes can be added to a pattern, by appending pipes: `{pattern|arg1|arg2|arg3}`.
 If the text in the braces is not a valid pattern, it is simply returned unchanged.
 For instance, `{some text}` would return `some text`.
 This allows you to nest patterns.
 Why would you want to do this?
 Some patterns are not always valid, depending on the state of your environment.
 For instance, `{branch}` doesn't make much sense when you're not in a repository.
 When a pattern fails, all the enclosing patterns will return an empty string.
 Thus, the pattern `{user}{on {branch}}$ ` can produce either `rkargon on master$ `, or `rkargon$ `,  depending on the situation.